Country dossier

 Layer 3 — public-procurement disqualification

-The Bulgarian Public Procurement Act (Закон за обществените поръчки, ZOP), transposing the EU Procurement Directives, requires contracting authorities to consider accessibility from the technical-specification stage onward and allows for disqualification of bidders that have been found to have committed serious professional misconduct — a category that includes adjudicated accessibility-related discrimination decisions and significant administrative-penalty findings under ZHU.
+The Bulgarian Public Procurement Act (Закон за обществените поръчки, ZOP), transposing the EU Procurement Directives, requires contracting authorities to consider accessibility from the technical-specification stage onward and allows for disqualification of bidders that have been found to have committed serious professional misconduct — a category that includes adjudicated accessibility-related discrimination decisions and significant administrative-penalty findings under ZIDPU.
+ZIDPU itself hard-wires the procurement link: Article 59 makes its accessibility requirements mandatory technical specifications within the meaning of Article 48(6) of the Public Procurement Act.
 For vendors selling into the Bulgarian public sector, the loss of bid eligibility on an active procurement (typical contract values run €500,000 to several million euros) routinely exceeds the administrative fine that triggered the disqualification by one to two orders of magnitude.

 Layer 4 — consumer-protection and class exposure